GBLille/MassiveFold/README.md

 massive sampling.

 ## MassiveFold: parallelize protein structure prediction
 MassiveFold's design (see schematic below) is optimized for GPU cluster usage.
-It allows fast computing for massive sampling by automatically splitting a large run of numerous predictions into several jobs.
+It allows fast computation for massive sampling by automatically splitting a large run of numerous predictions into several jobs.
 Each of these individual jobs are computed on a single GPU node and their results are then gathered as a single output with each prediction ranked on a global level instead of the level of each individual job.